valtimo-platform/valtimo-documentation/STYLE-GUIDE.md

 Release notes for new features should convey clearly what functionality has been introduced, and how this functionality can be used.

+Any required steps to use new functionality either go in the migration section if it is a one time action, or should be listed on a separate page describing the feature so that people can find the usage in later versions.

 ## Introductions